 Having a wholesome breakfast is the key to a healthy life.
 However, not all of us can enjoy this luxury, thanks to our busy schedule and the biggest woe of our lives – getting up in the morning.
 “Eat breakfast like a king, lunch like a prince and dinner like a pauper,” so said the wise men but early morning naps are the most powerful ones.
 Stepping out of our beds is a battle we often tend to lose and eventually rush to work empty stomach.
 Deciding the menu of breakfast every day is yet another problem we are unable to combat.
 I’ve been in the same boat for years.
 If you too count yourself in here, then this post is going to make your life certainly easy.
 Here’s a list of five quick and easy breakfast ideas that will help you can knock out the morning rush and enjoy a couple of minutes longer sleep.

 Oats is to top the list obviously.
 It’s one of the healthiest items that provide enough energy to get going all through the day.
-If you don’t like the bland taste of plain oats, you can play with your chef skills.
+If you don’t like the bland taste of plain oats, you can play with your culinary skills.
 Add some green peas or a handful of chopped tomatoes, and when your oats are almost cooked, put an egg over it and steam for a couple of minutes.
 For extra flavour, add a few coriander leaves.
 You’re simply going to love it.
 If you’re a vegetarian, you can skip the eggs.

 You can also try the sweeter version of oats – cook rolled oats in water or milk as per your preference, add some chia seeds or flaxseeds, and garnish with honey and fruits.
 Tada!
 Here’s your wholesome breakfast ready.
 You can also make overnight oats if you feel too lazy to get and prepare something for yourself.
 I use this recipe to make mine.
 You do too!